-As an interdisciplinary scholar and practitioner of deliberative democracy, civic education, and small group communication, Timothy J. Shaffer focuses on the role of civic professionals in institutional settings such as local government, higher education, and non-governmental organizations in relationship with diverse communities.
+As an interdisciplinary scholar and practitioner of civil discourse, deliberative democracy, public engagement, civic education, and small group communication, Shaffer focuses on the role of civic professionals in institutional settings such as local government, higher education, and non-governmental organizations in relationship with diverse communities.
 Through his scholarship, he contributes to discussions within fields such as communication studies, higher education, and civic studies where themes of citizenship, professionalism, community, and civic life are explored.
 As Karol Sołtan and Peter Levine put it when writing about civic studies:

 Currently, Shaffer is working on a number of public-facing research projects.
 These include a research project with the International City/County Management Association (ICMA), the National Civic League, and the Kettering Foundation on the role of local government leaders and the ways they engage diverse publics in participatory and inclusive ways; second, the use the use of democratic discussion through organizations in communities demonstrated by his work as a member of the Rapid Response Team which developed "Coming Together For Racial Understanding : Train-the-Trainer Workshop," a training program for community-based educators to utilize dialogue processes to address racial issues in their communities; and third, as a co-editor and leader on a project with the Interactivity Foundation around the policy concerns facing rural communities.
 You can find more information on that project here.

 Sharing the impact of his work, Shaffer publishes in diverse journals such as National Civic Review, The Good Society, eJournal of Public Affairs, and the Journal of Deliberative Democracy as well as co-edit and author larger book projects including: